-- Seneca College’s Faculty of Workforce Skills Development offers the Re-employment Services for International Professionals Program (RESIP).
-This program features employability workshops, individual coaching, job development and mentoring services.
+- Seneca College’s Faculty of Workforce Skills Development offers a program featuring workshops, individual coaching, job development and mentoring services.

 - YMCA York Region provides information on housing, social services, learning English, employment counseling, finding a job, finding child care and more.

 Here is a list of other resources that can help newcomers settle in York Region and Ontario:

 - YorkLink - a directory of over 700 community agencies and government services in York Region

 - Social Services Network - support and counseling to the South Asian community